-- Achieving the standards set out in the 2022-23 Key Standards to Prevent Infection. - Participating in regional Clostridium difficile collaborative. - Divisions will focus on improving detection and management of patients with diarrhoea, based on learning from cases in 2021-22.
-Fewer cases will have these issues detected as an "amber" lapse in care. - Recognising patients with previous Clostridium Difficile Infection on admission, so that prescribing can take account of previous infection and reduce the risk of recurrence. - Ensuring a proactive programme of deep cleaning beds and trollies will be established on both sites. - Ensuring a programme of deep cleaning Emergency Departments and admission areas. - Meeting the national standards in all areas for cleanliness minimum standard: nursing and estates as well as cleaning services.
+Reducing Clostridium difficile Our target for 2022/23 is: 61 We will do this by: Achieving the standards set out in the 2022 2-23 Key Standards to Prevent Infection Participating in regional Clostridium difficile Participating in regional Clostridium difficile collaborative • Divisions will focus on improving detection and management of patients with diarrhoea, based on learning from cases in 2021-22.
+F Fewer cases will have these issues detected as an "amber" lapse in care. as an "amber" lapse in care. lium Difficile Infection on admission, so that prescribing can take account of previous infection and reduce the risk of recurrence.
+Ensuring a proactive programme of deep cleaning beds and trollies will be established on both sites.
+Ensuring a programme of deep cleaning Emergency Departments and admission areas.
+Meeting the national standards in all areas for cleanliness minimum standard: nursing and estates as well as cleaning services.
+Antimicrobial stewardship Our targets for 2022/23 are:

-Antimicrobial stewardship
+Antimicrobial stewardship Our targets for 2022/23 are:

-- Our targets for 2022/23 are: - Achieve a cumulative reduction of 4.5% for prescribing of antibiotics in "Watch" and "Reserve" groups compared to 2018 baseline. - Commissioning for Quality and Innovation (CQUIN) target: Achieving 60% of all antibiotic prescriptions for UTI in patients aged 16+ years that meet NICE guidance for diagnosis and treatment.
+1. Achieve a cumulative reduction of 4.5%

+for prescribing of antibiotics in "Watch"

+and "Reserve" groups compared to 2018

+baseline.

+2. Commissioning for Quality and

+Innovation (CQUIN) target: Achieving

+60% of all antibiotic prescriptions for UTI

+in patients aged 16+ years that meet

+NICE guidance for diagnosis and

+treatment.
-Target 1 will be achieved by - undertaking and completing review of treatment guidelines for antimicrobial prescribing taking into account the following; national treatment guidance (i.e. National institute for Care and Excellence (NICE) guidelines), local resistance patterns, rationalising empirical guidance for broad spectrum antibiotics (i.e. co-amoxiclav) and monitoring compliance to prescribing guidelines via quarterly point prevalence surveys reported via Antimicrobial Stewardship steering Group (ASG).

-Target 2 will be achieved by - establishing an Multi-Disciplinary team task and finish group to monitor and action CQUIN progress, updating local antimicrobial treatment guidelines for the diagnosis and treatment of Urinary Tract Infections producing education and training materials and delivering ad-hoc education and training sessions with feedback and progress updates for directorates.
+- Target 1 will be achieved by undertaking and completing review of treatment guidelines for antimicrobial prescribing taking into account the following; national treatment guidance (i.e. National institute for Care and Excellence (NICE) guidelines), local resistance patterns, rationalising empirical guidance for broad spectrum antibiotics (i.e. co-amoxiclav) and monitoring compliance to prescribing guidelines via quarterly point prevalence surveys reported via Antimicrobial Stewardship steering Group (ASG). - Target 2 will be achieved by establishing an Multi-Disciplinary team task and finish group to monitor and action CQUIN progress, updating local antimicrobial treatment guidelines for the diagnosis and treatment of Urinary Tract Infections producing education and training materials and delivering ad-hoc education and training sessions with feedback and progress updates for directorates.

-Our patients will be represented in our governance processes, in particular by ensuring Patient Safety Partners are involved in the implementation of the National Patient Safety Strategy.
+Our patients will be represented in our governance processes, in particular by ensuring Patient Safety Partners are involved in the implementation of the National Patient Safety Strategy

-Transition to the Patient Safety Incident Response Framework

-To fully implement and transition to the new Patient Safety Incident Response Framework (PSIRF).
+Transition to the Patient Safety Incident Response Framework Our target for 2022/23 is to fully implement and transition to the new Patient Safety Incident Response Framework (PSIRF) --- --

 We will review changes to the PSIRF following feedback from the early adopter sites.
 This program is scheduled to be incrementally delivered as and when National documentation has been approved.
-We will start to roll out the PSIRF throughout 2022 and will review bi-annually to ensure progress against national targets.
+We will start to roll out the PSIRF throughout 2022 and will review biannually to ensure progress against national targets.

-Improvement of the quality of investigation reports, including implementation of the new Patient Safety Investigation standards

-35% of all patient safety investigations will be conducted according to the new investigation standards.

-We will transition to the new PSIRF during 2022 and will be implementing the new investigation standards.
+Improvement of the quality of investigation reports, including implementation of the new Patient Safety Investigation standards Our target for 2022/23 is 35% of all patient safety investigations will be conducted according to the new investigation standards We will do this by: We will transition to the new PSIRF during 2022 and will be implementing the new investigation standards.
 The aim in the first year will be to demonstrate that 35% of all patient safety investigations are conducted utilizing the new investigation approach.
 This percentage will be increased yearly.

-Our patients' nutrition and hydration needs will be met during their time in our hospitals.
+Our patients' nutrition and hydration needs will be met during their time in our hospitals